When you're skiing alone, wipe outs can be embarrassing. When you're with a group ... they're pretty hilarious.

-JASPER, AB — There always seems to be some mini-tragedy that keeps me and my family from getting to the hill on time.
+JASPER, ALTA. — There always seems to be some mini-tragedy that keeps me and my family from getting to the hill on time.
 If it's not poor road conditions and accidents, then it's a family crisis that delays us.
 During one dreaded weekend this past November my dad decided to throw his back out, and after he lay down in a Hinton A&W booth and couldn’t get back up, skiing was pretty out for that weekend.
 The last time we went skiing, when we actually woke up at 4 am to drive to Jasper from Edmonton, we got a flat.
 My dad spent a good fifteen minutes trying to figure it out (he managed to fix the wheel without throwing his back out again).

 But this past weekend I got my cake and ate it too, as I got to the hill early and was able to tear up Marmot Basin all...day...long.